govau/design-system-site/content/components/inpage-nav/default.md

       </AUinpageNavSection>
 ---

-The Inpage Nav (or page contents) is placed above sections of a page and provides navigation to individual anchor links located in those sections.
+The inpage nav (or page contents) is placed above sections of a page and provides navigation to individual anchor links located in those sections.